 I had a traditional Liège meatball which came with fries, a small salad, and some apple mousse.
 Yum!
 If you don't know about Liège meatballs, check out my post on typical Belgian foods.

-Walk the Parcours Le Cimetière de Verviers
+What is Parcours Le Cimetière de Verviers?

 I had lunch in Verviers because of my next activity: a walk at the city's cemetery.
 Now, I can hear you thinking: why on earth would I want to visit a cemetery?!
 Well, people visit Père Lachaise in Paris as well, don't they?